hammadmalik956/DevOps_Task/README.md

 ### Application Load Balancer (ALB)

 - **ALB** with specified listener configuration (80 and 443) and associated security group lets it access from anywhere.
-(Static htmls via nginx
+(Static htmls via nginx) Certificate address must be given in https listener.

 ### RDS Instance